 ICBC changes to insurance

-As ICBC announced, fundamental changes have arrived to improve ICBC's 30-year-old insurance system.
+announced, fundamental changes have arrived to improve ICBC's 30-year-old insurance system.
 As of April 1, anyone injured in a crash will have access to significantly improved benefits to support their care and recovery.

 Consultation since the spring of 2018 has been a cornerstone of these changes, and ICBC is committed to continuing to engage with healthcare professionals on this journey to ensure that continuous improvements reflect your knowledge and expertise.